AI Infrastructure Sovereignty: Introduction

+Recent geopolitical developments reinforce this view.
+Export controls, sanctions, and concentration of platforms have shown that access to compute and infrastructure can be restricted by external decisions~\cite{Esposito2025}.
+As AI becomes central to economic activity and national security, many regions are seeking ways to reduce this exposure and achieve greater autonomy~\cite{MITTechReview2026Sovereignty}.

-The physical demands imposed by AI workloads reinforce this interpretation.
-Training clusters routinely require tens or hundreds of megawatts, generate heat densities beyond the limits of traditional air-cooled facilities, and introduce millisecond-scale power dynamics that strain uninterruptible power supplies and grid interfaces \cite{Patterson2021Carbon,Chen2025Grid}.
-Inference workloads, by contrast, operate continuously and at massive scale, amplifying aggregate energy, water, and network demand over time \cite{Hoxha2025LLM,ODonnellCrownhart2025}.
+The physical demands of AI workloads make infrastructure the key constraint.
+Training clusters can require hundreds of megawatts, generate extreme heat densities, and introduce rapid power fluctuations that challenge both facilities and grid interfaces~\cite{Patterson2021Carbon,Chen2025Grid}.
+Inference workloads run continuously at large scale, increasing total energy, water, and network demand over time~\cite{Hoxha2025LLM,ODonnellCrownhart2025}.
+In this context, data centers become strategic assets, and optical networks become critical control surfaces that define latency, reach, and resilience~\cite{korde2025sovereign,Shehabi2024united}.

-These characteristics elevate data centers to strategic assets and optical networks to critical enablers of AI reach and resilience \cite{korde2025sovereign,Shehabi2024united}.
-Regions constrained by limited grid capacity, carbon-intensive generation, water stress, or insufficient fiber connectivity face structural barriers to AI deployment, regardless of software capability \cite{IEA2023Datacenters,Chen2025Grid,Xiao2025}.
-Conversely, regions that can coordinate clean energy supply, efficient cooling, and high-capacity optical transport gain durable advantages in AI autonomy.
+Regions with limited grid capacity, high carbon intensity, water constraints, or insufficient connectivity face real barriers to deploying AI systems, regardless of their software capabilities~\cite{IEA2023Datacenters,Chen2025Grid,Xiao2025}.
+On the other hand, regions that can align clean energy, efficient cooling, and high-capacity optical transport gain a lasting advantage.
+This makes it clear that models of sovereignty based only on data or software assume an infrastructure that is effectively unlimited and interchangeable.
+That assumption no longer holds.
+Compute cannot be moved freely without considering power, cooling, latency, and reliability constraints~\cite{korde2025sovereign,AIBottleneck2026}.

-AI infrastructure sovereignty emerges directly from this reality.
-It can be defined as the capability to design, operate, and control AI infrastructure within environmental, economic, and geopolitical constraints, without excessive dependence on external actors \cite{IBM2026}.
-This framing shifts sovereignty from an abstract policy concept to a concrete engineering problem rooted in physical limits, operational visibility, and control authority.
+AI infrastructure sovereignty can therefore be understood as the ability to design, operate, and control AI systems within these constraints, without excessive reliance on external actors~\cite{IBM2026}.
+In practical terms, it comes down to operational control: being able to observe the system, make decisions, validate them, and act within local limits and policies.